cuemacro/chartpy/README.md

 part of that library.
 However, I've totally rewritten the API to make it much cleaner and easier to use.
 It is also now a fully standalone package, so it'll be easier to use for both non-financial and financial applications.

-# To install Open Sans font

-My chartpy stylesheet for matplotlib uses the free Open Sans font.
-For it to display properly you need to install Open Sans font on your computer
-* First download font from https://www.fontsquirrel.com/fonts/open-sans
-* Windows: Install font by dragging to Windows/fonts folder
-* Windows: Reset matplotlib font cache (delete file eg. c:/users/username/.matplotlib/fontList.py3k.cache
-* On Mac OS X/Linux procedure for installing fonts is different

 At present ChartPy supports several types of plots
 * line (bokeh, plotly and matplotlib)
 * scatter (bokeh, plotly and matplotlib)